khaled-taha/SQL_Toutorial/Intermediate SQL/Intermediate SQL_part2.md

 	AND release_year < 2010;
 ```

-8 - Find the title and year of films from the 1990 or 1999
+8 - Find the title and year of films in 1990 or 1999

 ```roomsql
 SELECT title, release_year